50 Tourist Traps That Locals Still Love

 This collection of meticulously displayed miniature is all the more impressive for being the work of one man.
 Ross Ward turned his two-room home into a 22-room funhouse cluttered with hand-carved animated figurines acting out scenes within walls made from glass bottles and surrounded by wagon wheels, a 35-foot antique sailboat, exhibits from defunct roadside attractions, and other kitschy Americana artifacts you'd expect to find along Route 66.

 The highest steam railroad in the nation winds through deep gorges and cross the 10,015-foot-high Cumbres Pass on its scenic route through northern New Mexico and southern Colorado.
-Though prices are a bit steep at $95 per adult for a coach seat, the ride includes a buffet lunch and otherwise inaccessible vistas of the southern Rockies.
+Though prices are a bit steep, starting at $99.75 per adult for a coach seat, the ride includes a buffet lunch and otherwise inaccessible vistas of the southern Rockies.

 The only theme park built under the direction of Walt Disney himself, the flagship park of Anaheim's Disneyland Resort features an attention to detail in its rides and waiting areas that is rarely surpassed.
 Even locals can't resist famous rides like the Matterhorn and Space Mountain, though they can save money or time by purchasing discounted multi-day passes or annual passports.